List of Student Organizations

 Mercer Association of Black Journalists

-Mercer Association of Black Journalists (MABJ) is an organization where all journalism students, targeting students of color, can come together to network, learn technical skills, get in touch with job opportunities and discuss matters in the field that affect minorities.
+Mercer Association of Black Journalists (MABJ) is an organization that connects journalism students, especially students of color, to come together to network, learn technical skills and get in touch with job opportunities while discussing matters in the field that affect minorities.
 MABJ is open to students seeking a Journalism major or minor, as well as specializations in related areas such as Media Studies, Communications, Public Relations, and more media-related specializations.

 Faculty Advisor: Richard Kosowski